 The reasons to dismiss the promise included their misery, God’s persistent silence, and the self-protection benefits of avoiding false hope.

-The Israelites considered both alternatives and chose to believe God would honor his promise.
+The Israelites considered both alternatives and chose to believe God would honor his promise of deliverance.
 Their decision exemplified the definition of faith.

 For Us